Olmeca Tequila Logo

 Olmeca Tequila Logo 1967

-Preserved artifacts of ancient civilization were used as visual brand symbols on every bottle – ancient writings.
-And on the logo – a stone portrait of the ruler of the Olmec civilization.
+Preserved artifacts of ancient civilization were used as visual brand symbols on every bottle, including ancient writings.
+And on the logo, a stone portrait of the ruler of the Olmec civilization.
 It is copied from one of the unusual sculptures found by archaeologists in the coastal lands of Mexico.
-The head was carved by the Olmecs from volcanic rock.
+The Olmecs carved the head from volcanic rock.
 Probably the same rock used to make the first tachones for tequila production.
-The sculptures represent the history of the Mexican land its roots and are an expression of the culture of the ancient people.
-That is why the image was chosen as the main sign of the drink.
-According to ancient beliefs, the head concentrates the soul and experience of a person.
+The sculptures represent the history of the Mexican land, its roots, and are an expression of the culture of the ancient people.
+That is why the image was chosen as the drink’s main sign.
+According to ancient beliefs, the head contains a person’s soul and experience.
 And in every bottle of tequila is the experience and soul of its producers and the Mexican land.

 The brand’s name is written on a rectangular plate, similar to the signature under a museum exhibit.
 The letters are chosen ancient as if carved from stone, which corresponds to the spirit of the drink.
 The first and last characters are larger than the central part of the inscription.
-They show that tequila has kept its unique taste from the moment of its appearance until today; below the name of the brand, the inscription “tequila,” which indicates the original drink, which five regions in the world can only produce.
+They show that tequila has retained its unique taste from its inception to today; below the brand name, the inscription “tequila,” which indicates the original drink, can be produced only in five regions worldwide.

 All logo elements are done in gold to present Olmeca Tequila as an ancient and valuable product.